Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 Search is the shallow problem

-Search is usually the first thing people ask for, because the pain is easy to describe.
-"I cannot find the table" is an easy complaint to write down.
+Search is usually the first thing people ask for because the pain is easy to describe, but discovery almost never ends at search.

 - freshness